SidneyAllen/asc-2021-rebel/README.md

 The results can be found in the **output** folder.

 ## Custom Property
 A custom property has been added to the Pet schema.
 The extension is a boolean and used to identify properties which are dates, but do not follow a standard date format.
-In this example, the date format created by Microsoft called.
-MSJSON dateformat.
+In this example, Microsoft's MSJSON date format.

 The OpenAPI extension is defined as x-is-msdate and used in the mustache templates for the Java SDK to modify the code generated so a native Java date is both returned and accepted then converted to MSJSON date format.